grzegorzmazur/yacas/docs/reference_manual/lists.rst

 .. function:: Tail(list)

-   Returns a list without its first element
+   returns a list without its first element

-   :param list: a list

-   This function returns ``list`` without its first element.

    :Example:

    ::

       In> Tail({a,b,c})